tortooga2/Particle-Life/README.md

 Insanely basic.
 I don't even use any form of spacial hashing.
 I legit just use a nested for loop for interaction checks.
-If you want to see a more advanced spatial hashing algorithm checkout my repo particle-sim
+If you want to see a more advanced spatial hashing algorithm checkout my repo particle-sim.
+Anyways, its still pretty cool.
+On my mac book I still get a couple thousand particles.
+God bless C++.